dragneel2074/Write4me/ARCHITECTURE.md

 # Write4Me Architecture

-Edit: I had to roll back the RAG implementation due to bugs.

 This document provides an in-depth explanation of the Write4Me app architecture.
 It's intended for developers who want to understand the codebase and potentially contribute to it.

 ## System Overview